jefdaj/gitit/README.markdown

   It can also load the top-level functions in a repl, or launch the test wiki (located in `testwiki/`).

+* You can point gitit at `testwiki/testwiki.conf` to start a simple test wiki.

 * The "external" plugin lets you make your own external page transform plugins.